-For these reasons and those set forth in the Defendant's brief, this Court should reverse the circuit court's decision and rule that claims under BIPA fully accrue upon the first scan or disclosure without proper consent.
+For these reasons and those set forth in Defendants' brief, this Court should rule that claims under BIPA fully accrue upon the first scan or disclosure without proper consent.
 Such a ruling would be consistent with the statutory language and effectuate BIPA's remedial goal of ensuring prompt compliance with its statutory requirements.